DarthKipsu/KipsuFiOld/README.md

 ##Example

-My website [darth.kipsu.fi](http://darth.kipsu.fi) is running the newest version of the application.
+My website [darth.kipsu.fi](http://darth.kipsu.fi) is running the latest version of the application.

 ## License